 Step 1

-Peel and cut the daikon into 0.8 inch (2cm) thick rounds, then cut each one into bite-sized pieces, either into sixths or eighths.
-Slice the pork belly into 0.8 inch (2 cm) wide pieces.
-Peel the ginger and cut it into long, thin strips.
-Thinly slice the green onions.
+Peel and cut daikon into ⅘-inch (2cm) thick rounds, then further divide each round into bite-sized pieces, either into sixths or eighths.
+Slice pork belly into ⅘-inch (2cm) wide pieces.
+Peel ginger and cut it into long, thin strips.
+Thinly slice green onion.

 Step 2

-Heat oil in a pan.
-Add the ginger and sauté over medium heat.
+Heat oil in a pan over medium heat.
+Add the ginger and sauté it.
 Once the ginger becomes fragrant, add the pork belly and continue cooking until it changes color.
 Next, add the daikon and cook everything together for about a minute.

 Step 3

-Pour the dashi into the pan, and once it comes to a boil, skim off the scum.
-Then, add sugar and soy sauce, cover it with an otoshi-buta, and let it simmer over medium heat for about 20 minutes.
+Pour dashi into the pan and bring it to a boil.
+Skim off any scum, then add sugar and soy sauce, and cover it with an otoshi-buta.
+Let it simmer over medium heat for about 15 minutes.

 Step 4

-Remove the otoshi-buta and simmer for about 10 minutes until the cooking liquid is reduced, leaving only a small amount in the bottom of the pan.
+Remove the otoshi-buta and continue simmering for another 15 minutes until the cooking liquid is reduced, leaving only a small amount in the bottom of the pan.

 Step 5

-Serve on a plate and sprinkle with green onions.
+Serve in a bowl and sprinkle with the green onions.

 To Store